inkle/ink-unity-integration/Readme.md

 For more information on **ink**, see [the documentation in the main ink repo](https://github.com/inkle/ink).
 For convenience, the package also creates an (**Ink > Help**) menu option.

+For assistance with writing or code, [Inkle's Discord forum](https://discord.gg/tD8Am2K) is full of lovely people who can help you out!

 To keep up to date with the latest news about ink [sign up for the mailing list](http://www.inklestudios.com/ink#signup).

 ## Customisation